iturdikulov/notes/research/Wengrow-Data_structures_and_algorithms.md

 This book is for me, self-taught programmer, who want to make his work better.

--   write better software (reduce entropy)
 - this book help to understand how to write better software and not use a lot of math jargon, use common-sense language + a lot of diagrams
 - with this knowledge you will to be able to write fast, efficient and elegant code
--   this book for me!
--   this book is updated and revisited (2nd edition)
--   this book blends theory with practice
+- this book blends theory with practice, exercises in every chapter
 - knowledge of data structures and algorithms can reduce entropy in your code
--   explain recursion and dynamic programming (?)
+- explain recursion and dynamic programming
--   book contains exercises and solutions

 This book give answers to questions like:

 - why data structures matter?
 - why algorithms matter?
 - Big O notation? ...

 I need to read this book in order.

 Some definitions are simplified, but they can be explained in more detail at the end.

 This book use mix of languages: JavaScript, Python, Ruby and pseudocode.
-Which is good 😀.

 Contacts:
 ```
 Jay Wengrow
 jay@actualize.co